tz-dev/Praxeological-Meta-Structure-Theory/README.md

 * A machine for automated moral judgement or person-evaluation

 All of this is encoded explicitly in `schema_meta.intended_use` and `schema_meta.not_intended_for` in `PMS.yaml`.

 ---

+## 📚 Global Stack Overview

+This repository includes a **global ecosystem map** of the PMS stack:

+**`doc/Global Overview – PMS Layers, Focus, Reach, and Position in the Stack`**

+This document provides a **single navigable reference** for:

+* how the canonical PMS grammar (Δ–Ψ) relates to all domain repositories,
+* what each repository is *for* (and what it explicitly is *not*),
+* which artifacts each repo ships (papers, YAML specs, model specs, examples),
+* and how domain layers, bridges, and governance layers are kept non-mixing.

+The overview is intended to prevent:

+* operator redefinition drift,
+* confusion between theory, application, and governance layers,
+* and accidental misuse of domain models as evaluative or prescriptive tools.

+It is a **documentation map**, not a new theory layer, and introduces **no new operators, dependencies, or norms**.

+---